Maria Uriarte – Principal Investigator

 Jesse Lasky, Postdoctoral Associate

-Current position: Assistant Professor, Pennsylvania State University, USA.
+Current position: Associate Professor, Pennsylvania State University, USA.

 Leandro Reverberi Tambosi, Postdoctoral Associate